MassMailer vs Constant Contact

 • Your workflows live outside Salesforce

-• Marketing operates independently from CRM users
+• Marketing operates independently from CRM user

 In short, MassMailer is built for Salesforce-first teams, while Constant Contact is designed for standalone marketing workflows